cdklabs/construct-hub/docs/operator-runbook.md

 }
 ```

-These informations may be useful to other operations as they observe the side
+This information may be useful to other operations as they observe the side
 effects of executing these workflows.

 --------------------------------------------------------------------------------